 Art, design, craft, culture.

-Embroidery magazine is published six times a year and first rolled off the press in 1932 – making it one of the longest standing textile magazines which exists today
+Embroidery magazine is published six times a year and first rolled off the press in 1932 – making it one of the longest standing textile magazines published today.
+The Embroiderers’ Guild has digitised the complete archive of its publication Embroidery magazine as well as The Embroideress.
+Dating back to 1922, containing over 450 issues the new archive is available for institutional and individual subscriptions and is seamlessly available across web, iOS and Android devices. https://bit.ly/EmbroideryArchive

-Each issue of Embroidery magazine features in-depth artist profiles, artist’s essays, reviews of the latest textile books and exhibitions, news & listings of fashion and textile exhibitions in the UK all underpinned by inspirational photography
+Each issue of Embroidery magazine features in-depth artist profiles, artist’s essays, reviews of the latest textile books and exhibitions, news & listings of fashion and textile exhibitions in the UK and abroad, along with inspirational images

 Subscribing to Embroidery magazine